 3 – Ask that your file be transferred to the AMF

 If your complaint is still not resolved, you can ask to have your file transferred to the AMF.
-To do so, complete the transfer form (pdf - 52 KB)This link will open in a new window and send it to the firm.
+To do so, complete the transfer form (pdf - 52 KB)This link will open in a new windowUpdated on 5 April 2017FORM TO REQUEST THE TRANSFER OF A FILE TO THE AUTORITÉ DES MARCHÉS FINANCIERS (AMF) and send it to the firm.
 The firm will forward a copy of your file to the AMF.

-If both parties agree, mediation may be used.
-Mediation is a voluntary process intended to resolve a dispute; the AMF cannot require a party to go to mediation.
+We will analyze your file to determine whether we can offer you our mediation or conciliation services.
+This is a voluntary process intended to resolve a dispute; the AMF cannot require a party to go to mediation.

 Please note that filing a complaint does not interrupt the time limit for recourse before the courts.